Last updated on 16th November 2023

 Thanks for reading

-According to a Cisco study, 82% of all internet traffic will be video by 2022.
-By bookmarking some of these sites you can ensure that you have a steady stream of stock footage to use in your video marketing.
+There’s no doubt that video continues to be among the most important media types.
+By bookmarking some of these free stock video websites you can ensure that you have a steady stream of stock footage to use in your video marketing.